vkarpuram/SearchAndSampleReturn/README.md

 ```

 Then launch the simulator and choose "Autonomous Mode".
 The rover should drive itself now!
 It doesn't drive that well yet, but it's your job to make it better!

-**Note: running the simulator with different choices of resolution and graphics quality may produce different results!
-Make a note of your simulator settings in your writeup when you submit the project.**

-### Project Walkthrough
-If you're struggling to get started on this project, or just want some help getting your code up to the minimum standards for a passing submission, we've recorded a walkthrough of the basic implementation for you but **spoiler alert: this [Project Walkthrough Video](https://www.youtube.com/watch?v=oJA6QHDPdQw) contains a basic solution to the project!**.